everstake/everstake-swqos-docs/README.md

  - No API key required.
  - The QUIC path provides lower latency compared to RPC.
  - You must authorize your pubkey to connect to Everstake SWQoS via Quic.
+ - **Keep-Alive:** The connection has a keep-alive interval of 10 seconds.

  **Connection Rate Limit:** Each authorized client is limited to 8 QUIC connections per minute.
 Please ensure your integration respects this limit to avoid connection errors or temporary blocks.